rahgadda/Java/03-Modules/02-datatypes.md

     int   a[]; //dataType arrayRefVar[];
     int[] b;  //dataType[] arrayRefVar; **prefered way**
     ```
-- arrays can be created by using new keyword as follows.
+- Arrays can be created by using new keyword as follows.
     ```java
         //dataType[] arrayRefVar = new dataType[arraySize];
         double[] myList = new double[10];